-At Auto Shanghai 2023, Smart unveiled the undisguised version of its second model, the #3.
+At IAA Münich, Smart has revealed more details about its second model, the #3.
 Though it shares much of its technology with the boxier #1, the coupé cross-over is the largest car the brand has ever launched and is similarly sized to the Volkswagen ID.5.
-There are new times ahead for the brand since it is co-owned by Mercedes and Geely.

 With a length of 4,4 meters, the #3 is quite stretched for a brand that has built up a reputation on microcars.
 The design, however, with the rakish roof and a so-called ‘shark-nose’, according to Smart, doesn’t come as a surprise.
-Before the official reveal, the brand had already released some teasing pictures.
+It has become the in-house form language.

 However, aerodynamics played a decisive part in this design.
-There are flush door handles on the side to optimise the airflow, and on the back, we see taillights connected by a bar, or the typical signature for the all-electric EQ models from parent Mercedes.
+There are flush door handles on the side to optimize the airflow, and on the back, we see taillights connected by a bar or the typical signature for the all-electric EQ models from parent Mercedes.

-Its wheelbase of 2 785 millimeters suggests it can comfortably transport up to five people, and while it is similarly sized to the VW ID.5, the weight is presumably a few hundred kilos less.
-It’s projected to start from 1 870 kilos, but this needs to be confirmed as official figures haven’t been released yet.
+Its wheelbase of 2 785 millimeters suggests it can comfortably transport up to five people, and while it is similarly sized to the VW ID.5, the weight is a few hundred kilos less (1 810 kilos for the #3 against 2 117 kilos for the VW).

-It is more difficult to judge whether the 49 kWh LFP pack (lithium-ferro-phosphate) will be made available, which is scheduled for the #1 as a cheaper alternative.
+It still isn’t clear whether the 49 kWh LFP pack (lithium-ferro-phosphate) will be made available later, which is scheduled for the #1 as a cheaper alternative.